Kiuwan logo

 DevOps security, often called DevSecOps, integrates security practices within the DevOps process.
 This integration is not merely about adding security tasks; it’s about making security a core part of every phase in the development and deployment pipeline.
 By incorporating security early and often, you can detect vulnerabilities sooner, manage risks more effectively, and ensure continuous compliance with industry standards.

 The core of DevOps security lies in its proactive approach.
-Traditional security models typically involve a ‘gate’ at the end of the development lifecycle, where security checks are done right before deployment.
+Traditional security models typically involve a ‘gate’ at the end of the development lifecycle, where security checks are done before deployment.
 DevOps security embeds these checks into the planning, coding, building, testing, and deploying stages.
 This minimizes the chances of last-minute surprises and fosters a culture where security is a shared responsibility among all.

 The benefits of this approach are clear: faster identification and resolution of security issues, reduced cost of security-related fixes, and a more resilient final product.
-As DevOps continues to redefine the landscape of software development, integrating security into this model is an imperative for maintaining customer trust.
+As DevOps continues to redefine the landscape of software development, integrating security into this model is imperative for maintaining customer trust.

 DevOps Security Best Practices